adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 `pdal pipeline rpas-ground.json --filters.elm.cell=20.0 --filters.pmf.initial_distance=0.4`

+In short, any option from the stages used in the pipeline can be over-ridden by passing equivalent command line options.

+When designing pipelines, try to optimise them such that options which *need* to change often are as few as possible.

 ## I want to make a product from my data

+Many end uses of point cloud data are not points at all - but rasters or other data products based on the points.
 We can string together more!
 In this example we'll create a DTM from the ground points we just created:

 ```
 {